Skip to content

 Analytic infrastructure for navigating the emerging AI governance landscape; built with Georgetown CSET.

-Amrit Subramaniam · Anjali Nookala · Diya Kalavala · Evan Glenn · Jayan Srinivasan · Mallika Keralavarma · Matthew "Mira" Catani · Muhammad Rizwan · Noelia Alvarez · Tasneem Ahmed · Tejasi "Teju" Nallagundla · Seunghyun "Carter" Yoo · Vedant Thakur · Ruth Sugiarto · Isadora Argenta · Ryan Rittner · Saahil Mathur · Alexandra Workman (IU) · Parinita Kadamby · Eric Vitek · Efua Asamani-Baah · Jaeyun Kim · Nakshatra Tondepu · Priyanka Paradkar · Sarah Mohapatra · Tri Vo
+Amrit Subramanian · Anjali Nookala · Diya Kalavala · Evan Glenn · Jayan Srinivasan · Mallika Keralavarma · Matthew "Mira" Catani · Muhammad Rizwan · Noelia Alvarez · Tasneem Ahmed · Tejasvi Nallagundla · Seunghyun "Carter" Yoo · Vedant Thakur · Ruth Sugiarto · Isadora Argenta · Ryan Rittner · Saahil Mathur · Alexandra Workman (IU) · Parinita Kadamby · Erik Vitek · Efua Asamani-Baah · Jaeyun Kim · Nakshatra Tondepu · Priyanka Paradkar · Sarah Mohapatra · Tri Vo

 AI Survey Hub for Attitudes and Research Exchange (AI SHARE) 23 contributors